Akashkumarsenthil/seeFood/README.md

 # SeeFood app (As seen on Silicon valley)
-#### Scan any item to know if it's a Hot Dog to make your life easier!
+#### Scan any item to know if it's a Hot Dog or not to make your life easier!